-- Access to the private key associated with the public key you uploaded during the configuration of the instance. - The public IP address of the instance.
+To connect to the instance, you need the private key corresponding to the public key uploaded during the launch of the instance.

 - The file permissions of the private key file must be set such that the file is only readable by the user (e.g., # chmod 400 <private-key-file>). - PuTTY uses a different key file format.
 It comes with tools to convert between its own .ppk format and the format of OpenSSH used by the default Linux tools.